apache/trafficserver/doc/getting-started/index.en.rst

 ============

 As with many other software packages, you may have the option of installing
-|ATS| from your operating system disttribution's packages, or compiling and
+|ATS| from your operating system distribution's packages, or compiling and
 installing from the source code yourself.
 Distribution packages may lag behind the current stable release of |TS|, sometimes by a significant amount.
 While we will cover briefly the packages required for common operating system